Choose the Right Travel Set-Up (By Size & Style)

 A boot can be a safe choice when it’s part of the cabin, with good airflow and a flat load space, such as in many estates, hatchbacks, and SUVs.
 It keeps your dog away from pedals and laps, which helps you focus, and it reduces injury risk in a sudden stop.

 It’s not a good option if the boot is sealed off from the cabin (typical saloon boot), or if ventilation is poor.
-Rule 57 is clear that restraint matters, see the wording on Highway Code Rule 57.
+Rule 57 is clear that restraint matters—see the wording on Highway Code Rule 57.
 If an unrestrained dog causes a distraction, it can lead to a careless driving allegation and possible insurance issues.

 Boot types that work best (estate, hatchback, SUV)

 Look for an open boot area behind the rear seats, not a separate compartment.
-You want fresh air, stable temperature, and the ability to check on your dog at a glance (even via the mirror).
+You want fresh air, a stable temperature, and the ability to check on your dog at a glance (even via the mirror).
 If you can’t see them at all, treat that as a warning sign.

 When to choose the back seat instead

 Use the back seat for small dogs that slide about, dogs that get anxious and need you close, or cars with short, sloped boots.
 If the boot forces your dog to crouch, twist, or lie against luggage, the back seat is usually kinder and safer.
+Many owners find a supportive dog car seat or a properly sized booster seat helps smaller dogs stay steady.

 The safest ways to restrain a dog in the boot